What is Hyperhidrosis?

 There are several treatments available, depending on the area and severity of the sweating.

 Specialized or prescription antiperspirants are used to treat underarm sweating with increased amounts of aluminum chloride to block the sweat glands.
 Medications such as glycopyrrolate stop the stimulation of sweat glands.

 A method for stopping excessive sweat around the hands and feet is iontophoresis, which works by sending electric pulses in the area.
-Endoscopic thoracic sympathectomy or ETS, a minimally invasive surgical treatment, is typically used for extreme cases of excessive sweating of many areas, but not armpit sweating.
+Endoscopic thoracic sympathectomy or ETS, a minimally invasive surgical treatment, is typically used for extreme cases of excessive sweating in many areas, but not armpit sweating.

 For severe underarm sweating, Botox is a popular choice as it is fast and noninvasive.
-It may also be used for other areas, but speaking to a doctor certified in this particular area such as Dr. Goldfarb is highly recommended before taking on such a procedure.
+It may also be used for other areas, but speaking to a doctor certified in this particular area such as Dr. Patel is highly recommended before taking on such a procedure.